leomrocha/sudoku/README.md

     ./sudoku_stats -p out_puzzles_path/

 In the path the files corresponding to the: run, dimension, difficulty for puzzle, solution and solved are saved.

+Also two files will be in the current path:

+ * generator_stats.csv
+ * solver_stats.csv

+That contain the statistics [run, dimension, difficulty,time (seconds) ] for the generator and solver.

 The idea is to later plot behaviour for different algorithms